‘General Hospital’ Weekly Spoilers: Jax Is Back, Kristina Causes Waves, And Willow Reveals A Secret

 General Hospital spoilers for the week of May 6 detail that there will be plenty of chaos shaking things up throughout Port Charles.
 Oscar just passed away, Willow is going to talk to Kristina, and Sam has recorded a fake secret for Shiloh’s trust.
 The latest teasers detail that there is drama on other fronts ahead as well.

 Viewers will see Laura and Robert connect and start working together in some way as Ava ramps up her plan of faking a romance with Kevin.
-This will shake up Lucy and General Hospital spoilers tease that this plan will bring clarity regarding Ryan’s whereabouts within the next week or two.
+This will shake up Lucy, and General Hospital spoilers tease that this plan will bring clarity regarding Ryan’s whereabouts within the next week or two.

 Sonny will spend time with Mike in the days ahead and Soap Central notes that Sonny will be trying to cope with some dread in some sense.
-Jason is going to find himself caught off-guard and Sam is going to be feeling concerned as she braces herself for problems.
+Jason is going to find himself caught off-guard, and Sam is going to be feeling concerned as she braces herself for problems.

 Sam needs to fill Jason in on the things she found in DOD's records room.
 But news of Oscar's passing pulls him away from her.